komali2/blog/content/posts/calibre-automerge/index.md

 Each of those groups can be acted upon, typically by merging.
 Annoyingly though, though it appears both books are selected, they aren't, so if I try to hit "M" to merge, I get an error about needing more than one book selected.
 So that means all that "find-duplicates" can really do is put my duplicates in alphabetical order for me.
 Not exactly useless, but not what I need for my specific usecase.

 I slowly was shift-clicking to highlight all books in a group and pressing "M" to merge.
 Would have taken a while.
-Perhaps more importantly, I've been stricken by a strong case of general engineer imposter syndrome, that's been growing ever since I left Potato and moved to Taiwan.
-Some combination of feeling like I snuck into the industry via my bootcamp route, alongside wondering whether I'm even smart enough to engineer at a pace high enough to make me competent.
-I've been on the hunt to prove myself outside just my frontend world.
-So as I slowly clicked through my library, I remembered something a CTO had told me in an interview once years ago: "To me, a good engineer is someone who automates anything they do more than twice."
-I mean I don't necessarily agree that that in particular is what makes a good engineer, but I do agree that if I want to prove to myself that I can hack it, automating a task like this would be a great opportunity to do so.
-It would involve working from scratch in an unfamiliar library (two, actually), on an open source project, filling a need that surely other people have had.

-I decided I was determined to add functionality to merge duplicates, and I'll outline my process below.

-# Technical Bits
+Needs automating.
+Engineers automate things.

-## Figuring Out What to Do
+# Figuring Out What to Do

-I knew that the "find-duplicates" plugin had some concept of a "Duplicate Group," and because there were next/previous buttons for hopping between duplicate groups, I figured there was some way to get all book identifiers, whatever they may look like, and then somehow do to those IDs whatever function gets invoked when I hit "M" and try to merge books.
+I knew that the "find-duplicates" plugin had some concept of a "Duplicate Group," and because there were next/previous buttons for hopping between duplicate groups, I figured there was some way to get all book identifiers, whatever they may look like, and then somehow invoke on those IDs whatever function gets invoked when I hit "M" and try to merge books.
 First, I needed to find the code.

 Unfortunately, I've as of yet to find a public repository for the "find-duplicates" plugin.
 In fact, I installed it from the Calibre plugin browser directly.
 I got to googling, and found [this thread](https://www.mobileread.com/forums/showthread.php?t=131017) on the mobileread forums, which appears to be where the plugin was originally posted back in 2011.
-Luckily, it had the most up to date version of the plugin available as a ZIP, so I downloaded it just to see.
+Luckily, it had the most up to date version of the plugin available as a ZIP, so I downloaded it.

 Even luckier: I guess Calibre plugins are just Python apps, and fairly straightforward ones at that.
 The ZIP had an `__init__.py` at the root, alongside a couple straightforward file names.